Kometa-Team/Kometa/docs/home/guides/defaults.md

 ## Errors

-If there are collections being made that have configuration errors or missing posters please raise an Issue on the [Configs Repo](https://github.com/meisnate12/Plex-Meta-Manager-Configs/issues/new/choose).
+If there are collections being made that have configuration errors or missing posters please either bring it up in our Discord or raise an Issue on the [Configs Repo](https://github.com/meisnate12/Plex-Meta-Manager-Configs/issues/new/choose).

 ## Example Configuration File